metabase/metabase/docs/troubleshooting-guide/performance.md

 ### The answer you want isn't cached.

-Cached values are stored in the application database, so they will still be there if Metabase restarts, provided that the cache duration is still valid.
 Each question (and any filter combination) is its own query, so if different users are viewing the same question with different filters, each will have to load once before it's cached.
-This is particularly obvious with [data sandboxing][data-sandboxing], because each user essentially has their own query for each question.
+This is particularly obvious with [data sandboxing][data-sandboxing]: filtering the data based on the user's identity means that each user's question is slightly different.

+Additionally, since cached values are stored in the application database they will still be there if Metabase restarts, but only if the cache duration is still valid.

-**How to detect this:** Look at Metabase's logs, or in the server's logs, to see when it was last restarted.
+**How to detect this:** If you are sure that caching is enabled (discussed above), then look at Metabase's logs or in the server's logs to see when it was last restarted.
+If performance problems are caused by data sandboxing, you may want to consider enlarging the cache.

-**How to fix this:** Patience is a virtue.
+**How to fix this:**

 ### The database is overloaded by other traffic.